infinum/android-handbook/Gradle build system.md

     }
 }
 ```
-This code snippet iterates through all build variants and renames apk files to **appName-buildType-versionName.apk**.
-Modify this example based on your needs.
+This code snippet iterates through all build variants and renames APK files to **appName-buildType-versionName.apk**.
+Modify this example depending on your needs.

 ### 9. Variant filtering

-In case you don't want all variants to be available for building, you can filter them out as follows:
+In case you don't want all variants to be available for building, you can filter them out like this:

 ```gradle
 variantFilter { variant ->